apache/incubator-gluten/README.md

 ## 4.3 Documentation

 Unfortunately we haven't organized the documentation site for Gluten.
-Currently all document is hold in [docs](https://github.com/oap-project/gluten/tree/main/docs).
+Currently all document is held in [docs](https://github.com/oap-project/gluten/tree/main/docs).
 Ping us if you would like to know more details about the Gluten design.
-Gluten is still under development now, and some designs may change.
-Feel free to talk with us and share other design and ideas.
+Gluten is still under active development, and the document may not reflect the latest designs.
+Please feel free to contact with us for sharing your design ideas.

-CppCodingStyle.md is provided for the purpose of helping C++ developers to contribute code, this work is still in progress, so propose a new modification PR without any hesitation if you have good ideas.
+CppCodingStyle.md is provided for the purpose of helping C++ developers to contribute code.
+Please propose a PR without any hesitation if you have any good idea for better coding style.
 [CppCodingStyle.md](https://github.com/oap-project/gluten/tree/main/docs/developers/CppCodingStyle.md)

 # 5 Performance